CodeForSocialGood/calltocode.org/docs/contributing.md

 ```

 ## Pull Request
-Once you are done with your commits, push your branch to remote before you create a pull request on github.
+Once you are done with your commits, push your branch to the repository before creating a pull request.
+You can create a pull request using the github web interface.
 ```bash
 $ git push --set-upstream origin <branch-name>
 ```